Boston STEM Network

 Strengthening the economy requires meeting the needs of local employers and residents.
 Given that eighty percent of jobs created in the next decade will require math and science skills – and STEM related jobs are better compensated and more stable than other sectors – building a pipeline of students to enter the field is critical.

-Read more about the goals and measures of the Boston STEM Network.
+Read more about goals and measures of the Boston STEM Network.

-Visit the STEM Network Blog to stay up to date on upcoming meetings, events and projects!
+Vist the Boston STEM Network to stay up to date on upcoming meetings, events, and projects!

-If you are interested in learning more about the Boston STEM Network, please contact Alysia Ordway at 617-488-1355 or firstname.lastname@example.org.
+If you are interested in learning more about the Boston STEM Network, please contact Hilary Brayton at 617-488-1335 or firstname.lastname@example.org.

 |The Boston STEM Network is one of seven regional collaboratives which advise the Governor’s STEM Council.
 On October 14, 2009 Governor Deval Patrick signed an Executive Order creating the Governor's STEM Advisory Council and appointed Lt.
 Governor Timothy P. Murray the Chairman.
 The Lt.
 Governor’s goal is to ensure that all students are educated in STEM fields, which will enable them to pursue post-secondary degrees or careers in these areas, as well as raise awareness of the benefits associated with an increased statewide focus on STEM.
 Read more about the Governor’s STEM Council.|